Graeme is a solicitor advocate and commercial litigator in our Real Estate Dispute Resolution team.

 Graeme is a specialist advocate with experience in all aspects of real estate dispute resolution.
 He appears regularly as an advocate in the High Court, County Court and Tribunals, both led and unled, having spent several years on secondment to our in-house advocacy unit.
 Graeme is also a member of our specialist business rating team and has acted for a number of major clients and rating agents in disputed business rates.

-Graeme is listed as a key lawyer in the Legal 500 2023, noted for his expertise in landlord and tenant issues, contractual disputes, rent review, landlord consents and business lease renewals.
+Graeme has particular expertise in landlord and tenant issues, contractual disputes, rent review, conditional contracts, property fraud and economic torts, landlord consents and business lease renewals.

 Graeme is acting on one of the largest pieces of litigation in the UK, being a follow-on damages claim against truck manufacturers following a decision from the EC Competition Commission.

-Graeme joined our firm as a trainee in 2006 and was appointed as a Recorder in 2019, where he sits in the Chancery, Civil and Criminal jurisdictions.
+Graeme joined the firm as a trainee in 2006 and was appointed as a Recorder in 2019, where he sits in the Business and Property, Civil and Crown Courts.
 He is also a member of the Property Litigation Association.

 Experience & expertise